o3de/o3de.org/content/docs/user-guide/features/platforms/linux/build-lumberyard-executable.md

     While setting up your environment, this script might prompt you for input to confirm adding a package repository \(PPA\) or install a package\.
 If you need to automate server setup, edit this script to make sure there are no user prompts\.

-1. Configure the Lumberyard build environment that's bundled as part of the distribution:
+1. Configure the O3DE build environment that's bundled as part of the distribution:

    ```
    ./lmbr_waf.sh configure --3rdpartypath absolute_path_to_unarchive_location/MultiplayerSample/3rdParty \